thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * `search_for_notes` will look for cards that are similar to your input.
 That means that you can type in "localisation of pain in case of kidney stones" and it should find the cards dealing with those concepts even if they don't contain any of those words.
 This depends on how good sBERT performs on your topic.
 Different sBERT models can be found.
 * `display_best_review_order` used as a debugging tool.
 Allows to check if the order seems correct without having to create a filtered deck.
 * `save_df` saves the dataframe containing the cards and all other infos needed by AnnA as a pickle file.
 Used mainly for debugging.
 Files will be saved to the folder `DF_backups`
+* `show_acronyms` shows the acronym present in your deck that were not extended.
+Useful if you want to adjust your acronym list.

 ## TODO
 * make sure the score computer docstrings is up to date